Our curriculum intent

-In Year 7 the main aims are to develop confidence, cooperation and begin to work on basic Drama skills.
+In Key Stage 3, the main aims are to develop confidence, cooperation and begin to work on basic Drama skills.
 The curriculum covers a range of topics including Devising from a Stimulus, Acting from a Script, Physical Theatre, Improvisation and a Shakespeare unit.

 We aim to arrange at least one theatre visit for GCSE Drama students so that they are able to see the work of theatre makers in a live theatre production.
 Past trips have included Frankenstein, The Women in Black and Warhorse.